kingsdigitallab/aisteroids/README.md

 ## TODO

-- [ ] Add music
 - [ ] Add welcome screen
 - [ ] Add game over screen
-- [ ] Add a sound effect for the bullet
-- [ ] Add a sound effect for the asteroid collision
 - [ ] Add a sound effect for the ship explosion
 - [ ] Add a sound effect for the asteroid explosion
-- [ ] Add a sound effect for the asteroid hit